LukeFogarty/dungeon/README.md

 The code is probably clunky, but I like how it works for a first attempt!

 Run the game using the console in the folder where it is stored to make sure that it loads the sprites correctly.
+You can also just download and run the .jar, and it should run fine too.

 Have fun!